 The company also puts out an annual survey of insurance companies that makes it extremely easy to rank them yourself.
 J.D.
 Power and Associates is a reliable company with a respectable history, so you can trust their unbiased take.

 Look Into Financial Strength

-One thing most people don’t think about when they’re considering Florida auto insurance companies is the financial strength of their options.
-But this an extremely important marker to review.
+One thing most people don’t think about when they’re considering Florida auto insurance companies in the financial strength of their options.
+But this is an extremely important marker to review.
 Both Standard & Poor’s and A.M.
 Best provide ratings you can research online.
 Each year they publish their results and make them public.